How To Confer With Readers

 Teaching can be done in a variety of ways depending on the reader’s goal and what is being taught.
 As you prepare to teach the reader a strategy to help them propel forward, keep the reading goal for the reader in mind.
 Several strategies can be used...

-You could get this started by saying “Show me where you could use this strategy in your own reading.”
+Coaching: The student independently applies the strategy while the teacher offers support as needed.
+Initiate with, “Show me where you could use this strategy in your own reading.”

 Link